yunlinz/ts_proj/src/README.md

 Methods:
 1. bt.set_universe(current_spx, spx_events, quote_db): this will read the list of companies currently in the SPX, and backtrack to the beginning of 2001

 2. bt.step_day(): returns a Pandas dataframe with the next business day's data, and will automatically process any new events

 3. bt.enter_position(ticker, price, amount): enter in a position on the current date--will return True if position is entered into correctly

 4. bt.exit_position(ticker, price): exits the position and returns (percent return, dollar return)

+5. bt.get_current_fundamentals(ticker, delay): returns the most recent set of fundamentals for the ticker, with a delay measured in days